BananaAccounting/Germany/EÜRDossier/Readme_next.md

 # Einnahmeüberschussrechnung

-The following shall give an overview of the current status of what we discussed before christmas in Lugano
+The following shall give an overview of the current status of the initial roadmap we defined in Lugano in december

 ## Project understanding